 I’m concerned that you will think what I’m anxious about is something I shouldn’t be.
 Are you going to tell me to forget about my issues?

 I maintain a nonjudgmental, safe and validating environment in our sessions so you can feel as comfortable as possible throughout the healing process.
 Together, we will explore them so we can understand what triggers your anxiety as well as how emotions and thought patterns may exacerbate your symptoms.
 We will deeply listen to what thoughts arise, what emotions you feel and what physical sensations you experience when you feel anxious.
 As we listen, you will understand your internal process more.
 Through this experience, you can feel resilient when anxiety arises in the future.
 You will be able to feel it, identify it and work with this energy before it becomes overwhelming.

 Does anxiety treatment mean I have to take medication?

 You will not need to take any medication unless you are interested in seeing whether an anti-anxiety medication could be helpful.
-If this is something you’d like to explore, I can refer you to qualified psychiatrist to discuss your options.
+If this is something you’d like to explore, We can refer you to a qualified psychiatrist to discuss your options.
 However, our anxiety treatment sessions can teach you many highly effective, holistic approaches to feel calmer and less overwhelmed.